Chris Day (hepatologist)

-Christopher Paul Day CBE DL (born February 1960) is a British hepatologist who currently serves as Vice-Chancellor of Newcastle University.
+Christopher Paul Day CBE DL (born February 1960) is a British hepatologist who is Vice-Chancellor of Newcastle University.

 Career

 Educated at Marden High School, Tynemouth Sixth Form College and Churchill College, Cambridge, Day became a clinician at the Freeman Hospital in Newcastle upon Tyne in 1985 and a research scientist in liver disease at Newcastle University in 1987.
 He went on to be Consultant Hepatologist on the Liver Unit at the Freeman Hospital in 1994 before becoming Professor of Liver Medicine at Newcastle University in 2000.
 He became head of the School of Clinical Medical Sciences at Newcastle University in 2004, Pro-Vice-Chancellor in 2007 and Vice-Chancellor in January 2017.
-He is also a Deputy Lieutenant of Tyne and Wear.
+He also became chair of the Russell Group of universities in September 2023.

 Day was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to health research and treatment.
+He is also a Deputy Lieutenant of Tyne and Wear.